pitmonticone/crypto/lec_00_0_foreword.md

 >   resolve."* Edgar Allan Poe, 1841

-Cryptography - the art or science of "secret writing" - has been around for several millenia.
+Cryptography - the art or science of "secret writing" - has been around for several millennia.
 For almost all that time, Edgar Allan Poe's quote above held true.
 Indeed, the history of cryptography is littered with the figurative corpses of cryptosystems believed secure and then broken, and sometimes with the actual corpses of those who have mistakenly placed their faith in these